STEM-C/CaSMM/README.md

 #### Running

-`stem-c-staging` is automatically built from the latest commits to `develop` .
+`stem-c-staging` is automatically built from the latest commits to `develop`.
 Heroku runs the container orchestration from there.

 ### Production

 #### Structure

 The production environment is deployed on Heroku.
-It is comprised of two apps.
+It is composed of two apps.
 One is running a Heroku Postgres instance and a web container and the other is running just a web container.

 * `stem-c` - [stem-c.herokuapp.com](https://stem-c.herokuapp.com/)
   * The web container attached to this Heroku app runs `cms` and serves static `client` build files